murphycj/AGFusion/README.md

 # Installation

-First you need to install pyensembl (and the other dependencies) and the reference genome you will use by running one of the following.
+First you need to install pyensembl (and the other dependencies) and download the reference genome you will use by running one of the following.

 For GRCh38: